John Ford: Talkies: 1928–1939

-Ford's legendary efficiency and his ability to craft films combining artfulness with strong commercial appeal won him increasing renown.
+Ford's efficiency and his ability to craft films combining artfulness with strong commercial appeal won him increasing renown.
 By 1940 he was acknowledged as one of the world's foremost movie directors.
 His growing prestige was reflected in his remuneration—in 1920, when he moved to Fox, he was paid $300–600 per week.
 As his career took off in the mid-Twenties his annual income significantly increased.
 He earned nearly $134,000 in 1929, and made over $100,000 per annum every year from 1934 to 1941, earning a staggering $220,068 in 1938—more than double the salary of the U.S. president at that time (although this was still less than half the income of Carole Lombard, Hollywood's highest-paid star of the 1930s, who was earning around $500,000 per year at the time).

 With film production affected by the Depression, Ford made two films each in 1932 and 1933—Air Mail (made for Universal) with a young Ralph Bellamy and Flesh (for MGM) with Wallace Beery.
 In 1933, he returned to Fox for Pilgrimage and Doctor Bull, the first of his three films with Will Rogers.

 The World War I desert drama The Lost Patrol (1934), based on the book Patrol by Philip MacDonald, was a superior remake of the 1929 silent film Lost Patrol.
 It starred Victor McLaglen as The Sergeant—the role played by his brother Cyril McLaglen in the earlier version—with Boris Karloff, Wallace Ford, Alan Hale and Reginald Denny (who went on to found a company that made radio-controlled target aircraft during World War II).
 It was one of Ford's first big hits of the sound era—it was rated by both the National Board of Review and The New York Times as one of the Top 10 films of that year and won an Oscar nomination for its stirring Max Steiner score.
 It was followed later that year by The World Moves On with Madeleine Carroll and Franchot Tone, and the highly successful Judge Priest, his second film with Will Rogers, which became one of the top-grossing films of the year.